-Welcome to the website of the Digital Geographies Working Group (DGWG).
-We are a new academic working group of the Royal Geographical Society with the Institute of British Geographers (RGS-IBG).
+Welcome to the website of the Digital Geographies Research Group (DGRG).
+We are a new academic research group of the Royal Geographical Society with the Institute of British Geographers (RGS-IBG).

 Digital Geographies at the RGS-IBG conference 2018